 It’s called a schema, which I learned from Made to Stick by Chip and Dan Heath.
 With a schema, you take something already known and adjust it slightly to explain something unknown.
 For example, if I was explaining Uber to my mother, I’d tell her it’s a lot like calling for a cab except you use your phone to arrange your ride.
 Accurate?
 Yes.
 Precise?
 No, but at least it gives us a common language to begin a dialogue.

 Cat herder.
-Team therapist.
+Reflective surface.
 Dot connector.
 That’s how I now describe the role of the scrum master.
 Do you agree?
 What else would you add?
 Let me know in the comments below.

 Do you want to get notified when new posts are published?
 Leave your email below.